 Ok, if you ‘do’ linux then you’ll probably already know this one.
-I did, kinda, but canadian pharmacy no prescription had to Google to remind myself of the exact chain of commands.
+I did, kinda, but had to Google to remind myself of the exact chain of commands.
 So here I am writing it down so it’s easier to find next time.
-In my case I had a load of apache [...]
+In my case I had a load of apache conf files where I needed to replace each occurence of an IP address with an asterisk.
+A combo of find and sed worked well: find...

 Moving multiple subversion repositories